 Interest rates on USDC stablecoin vary significantly between platforms and also over time.
 Source: LoadScan

-The risk faced by a lender, like on other decentralized applications, is protocol risk, where an exploit might be found that allows a hacker to steal funds from the protocol governing the application.
-Because all of the lending is overcollateralized, there is no credit risk, but lenders do rely on the protocol to liquidate borrowers before they become bankrupt.
-Should the price of an asset suffer a liquidity crisis, or a stablecoin losses its peg, lending protocols may begin liquidating positions that were otherwise properly overcollateralized.
+The risk faced by a lender, like on other decentralized applications, is protocol risk, making the protocol vulnerable to theft.
+Because all the lendings are collateralized, there is no credit risk, but lenders rely on the protocol to liquidate borrowers before they become bankrupt.
+Should the price of an asset suffer a liquidity crisis or stablecoin lose its peg, lending protocols may begin liquidating positions that were otherwise properly overcollateralized.
 (This happened in November 2020, when DAI reached $1.30 on Coinbase, triggering over $88m in liquidations on Compound protocol).

 Yield from validating transactions — mining

-The profitability of a miner depends on their cost of electricity, the efficiency of their machines, the total amount of mining happening on the network, and of course the price of bitcoin in the marketplace.
-Mining can certainly be a profitable business, but that profitability changes over time, according to these factors.
+The profitability of a miner depends on the electricity cost, machine efficiency, the amount of mining, and the price of bitcoin in the marketplace.
+Mining can be a profitable business, but that profitability changes over time, according to these factors.
 Today, entering the mining business requires high capital expenditures and is not without risk.

 Yield from validating transactions — staking

-More modern blockchains no longer rely on Proof of Work to verify transactions, instead, Proof of Stake has become the dominant method for verifying transactions.
-As explained in a previous blog post, Alice can put her blockchain tokens “at stake” in order to assert the validity of blockchain transactions, earning a reward of newly created tokens in the process.
+More modern blockchains no longer rely on Proof of Work to verify transactions.
+Proof of Stake has become the dominant method for verifying transactions.
+As explained in a previous blog post, Alice can put her blockchain tokens “at stake” to assert the validity of blockchain transactions, earning a reward of newly created tokens in the process.
 This removes the high capital expenditure required to enter the mining business, allowing investors of any size to earn a yield on their blockchain tokens.

 As described in Polkadot’s documentation, the rate of return to stakers (green line) depends on the proportion of DOT being staked (x-axis).
 The worst-case rate of return for stakers exists when 100% of DOT is staked.
 Source: Polkadot

-The yield varies from blockchain to blockchain, with stakers currently earning an average real yield of 6.4%.
-(Source: Staked) On a given blockchain, the staking rate will adjust in order to incentivize or disincentivize token-holders from staking.
-The blockchain does this because it wants a certain percentage of the total supply of tokens to be staked — too few tokens being staked means the network is less secure, while too many means that people are holding the tokens instead of using them to transact and trade.
-As shown in the graphic, the target percentage for Polkadot is 75% — if less than 75% of the supply is staked, the yield rate increases, and if too many tokens are staked the yield rate decreases.
-(Note that Alice will also receive some small, additional income from transactions fees paid by the users like Bob).
+The yield varies from blockchain to blockchain, with stakers currently earning an average real yield of 6.4% (Source: Staked).
+The staking rate adjusts to either incentivize or disincentivize token-holders from staking.
+This is to ensure that a certain percentage of the total supply of tokens is staked — too few tokens being staked endangers the network security, while too many means that people are holding instead of trading.
+As shown in the graphic, the target percentage for Polkadot is 75% — if less than 75% of the supply is on stake, the yield rate increases, and if too many tokens are staked, the yield rate decreases.
+(Note that Alice will also receive some small, additional income from transaction fees paid by the users like Bob).

-The only risk of loss associated with staking is due to the event of a “slashing” penalty, which would be carried out if the staking infrastructure is run poorly or if attempts are made to insert malicious transactions into the blockchain.
-However, allowing tokens to be staked by third-party validators, the risk of slashing is very low.
-Figment, for example, uses Hardware Security Modules (HSM) to secure private keys and prevent double sign faults and has multi on-premise and off-premise secure server backup and redundancy.
-Blockdaemon, uses protocol-specific failover strategies to eliminate the risk of double-signing and is confident enough to insure any losses due to slashing.
-Chorus One, directly works with developer teams to ensure that there are no vulnerabilities in the underlying protocols.
-(They are even offering a $2m bug bounty for Lido for Solana).
+The only risk of loss associated with staking is in the event of slashing.
+If the staking infrastructure is running poorly or attempts are made to insert malicious transactions into the blockchain, the network charges a slashing penalty.
+However, working with third-party validators decreases the risk significantly.
+Figment , for example, uses Hardware Security Modules (HSM ) to secure private keys and prevent double sign faults and has multi on-premise and off-premise secure server backup and redundancy.
+Blockdaemon uses protocol-specific failover strategies to eliminate the risk of double-signing and is confident enough to insure any losses due to slashing.
+Chorus One directly works with developer teams to ensure no vulnerabilities are present in the underlying protocols.
+To enhance the user confidence, they are even offering $2m bug bounty for Lido for Solana.

 Staking is crypto’s most reliable and scalable source of yield

-As outlined above, there are several opportunities to earn yield in crypto, but it’s hard to find rates that don’t undergo large fluctuations or last for a short amount of time.
-We’ve discussed in the previous section that staking yields change but will not drop below the “worst-case” rate — this gives investors a level of certainty that they will not find with Defi yields.
+As outlined above, there are several opportunities to earn yield in crypto, but it’s hard to find rates that don’t undergo large fluctuations or last for a short time.
+We’ve discussed in the previous section that staking yields change but will not drop below the worst-case rate — this gives investors a level of certainty that Defi yields do not offer.

 Additionally, staking is a scalable source of yield.
 Adding more capital is just a matter of buying more tokens, and staking them with validators.
-According to stakingrewards.com, there are already $143b locked in staking.
-Compare this to the $47b locked in decentralized lending, or the $30b locked in decentralized exchanges, and it’s clear that bringing tens of billions of dollars to staking would make much less of an impact than it would in DeFi.
+According to stakingrewards.com, there is already $143b locked in staking.
+Compare this to the $47b locked in decentralized lending, or the $30b locked in decentralized exchanges, and bringing tens of billions of dollars to staking would make much less of an impact than it would in DeFi.

 While staking might sound great on paper, achieving optimal staking rates and avoiding loss requires technical expertise, which is worth discussing.